What are the modules and who needs to take them?

 - Undertake an annual audit and review of diocese/ parish safer working practices.

-Required for those holding a licence, commission, authorisation, permission to officiate from a Bishop - Ordained and Lay.
-This includes but is not limited to:
+Required for those holding a licence, commission, authorisation or permission to officiate from a Bishop whether lay or ordained.

 - Equip incumbents, curates, licensed and authorised ministers to embed healthy parish safeguarding practice;